technicaldrafts/event-catalog/events/ShipmentPrepared/index.md

     - Shipping Service
 owners:
     - dboyne
-    - mSmith
+    - ciromiranda
 ---

 <Admonition>When firing this event make sure you set the `correlation-id` in the headers.
 Our schemas have standard metadata make sure you read and follow it.</Admonition>

 ### Details

 This event is triggered when a shipment has finished being prepared.

 <NodeGraph title="Consumer / Producer Diagram" />